shariq1989/cookbook/content/recipe/Zuppa_Toscana.md

 * 1 medium Yellow Onion, finely diced
 * 4 Garlic Cloves, minced
 * 1 tbsp Chicken Better than Bouillon and 4 cup water
-* 3 Red Potatoes, quartered
+* 4 small Red Potatoes, quartered
 * 6 slices of Nitrate-Free Bacon, crumbled
 * 2 cup Heavy Cream
 * 4 Kale Leaves, stem removed and chopped
+* Coarse Black Pepper, to taste
+* Top the soup with fresh Parmesan Cheese

 #### DIRECTIONS

-1. Cook the ground sausage over medium heat until brown.
+1. In a dutch oven, cook the sausage over medium heat until it becomes brown and cooked through.
 Remove from heat and set aside to drain.
-2. Next, cook bacon until it becomes crispy.
+2. Next, cook the bacon in the same pan until it becomes crispy.
 Remove from heat and set aside to drain.
-3. In the same oil, saute the onions and garlic over medium heat until onions become translucent and soften.
+3. In the same oil, saute the onions and garlic over medium heat until then onions become translucent and soften.
-4. In a dutch oven, add 4 Cups of water and 1 tbsp Chicken Better Than Bouillon.
-5. Add the sausage, bacon (crumble before adding), onions, garlic, and potatoes to the dutch oven.
+4. Add 4 cups of water and 1 tbsp chicken flavored Better Than Bouillon to the cooked onions and then add in the sausage, bacon (crumble before adding), garlic, and potatoes.
-6. Cook the soup over medium heat for 1-2 hours, stirring occasionally.
+5. Cook the soup on low-medium heat for 1 hour, stirring occasionally.
-7. Add the kale and heavy cream 10 minutes before serving.
+6. Stir in the kale and heavy cream 10 minutes before serving.
-8. Season with salt, and pepper to taste.
+7. Generously season the soup with coarse ground pepper, to taste.
+You can also add a bit of salt if necessary.

-#### THE STORY BEHIND THE MEAL
+#### ABOUT THE MEAL

-There are so many versions of this recipe floating around the interweb and that makes sense.
+There are so many versions of this recipe floating around the internet and honestly, it makes sense.
 Zuppa Toscana is tasty!
-Honestly, that's all I ever ordered at Olive Garden, so instead of spending $10 for a soup, we decided to make our own.
-Here is our family's version; we hope you enjoy it.
+Honestly, before learning how to make it at home, this soup was the sole reason I ever went to Olive Garden.
+That, and the breadsticks of course.

+Are you counting macros or eating low-carb?
+One simple swap makes all the difference- all you have to do is replace the red potatoes with the utility vegetable of the century, cauliflower.
+When cooked, cauliflower takes on a potato-like texture, but you don't lose any of the flavor.
+Tressa